 The Advanced Power Electronics Design for Solar Applications (Power Electronics) funding program will help the industry develop new technology to improve the devices that serve as the critical link between solar photovoltaic (PV) arrays and the electric grid.
 Given that all solar PV-generated electricity must flow through a power electronic device, this presents an opportunity to innovate and discover new applications that lower costs, offer enhanced services for improved lifetime value, and lower grid integration costs.
-These hardware solutions aim to reduce PV plant lifetime costs by half, while enhancing the capabilities for real-time PV power flow control and enabling increased amounts of solar energy on the nation’s electric grid.
+These hardware solutions aim to reduce PV plant lifetime costs, enhance capabilities for real-time PV power flow control, and enable increased amounts of solar energy on the nation’s electric grid.
 Several of the projects in this funding program examine solutions using silicon carbide.
 The Department of Energy announced selections for Power Electronics on April 18, 2018.
 Read the announcement.

 The funding program addresses two topic areas: